emilenfc/my_Brand_DB/README.md

 # my_Brand_DB
-this is database of myBrand
+this is backend REST APIs of my brand